StefanStefanovic94/Interview-Reports/README.md

-Clone this code to your machine
+Clone this repository to your machine

     Run npm install